Ankara Metro: Lines

+Stations

 Rolling stock

-The track width on both subway lines is 1435 mm (normal gauge).
+The track width on both subway lines is 1,435 mm (normal gauge).

 Vehicles of the Canadian type Hawker H6 run on the M1.
 The trains in Ankara are a modification of the almost identical H6 trains that were used on the Toronto subway.
 The vehicles were manufactured by Bombardier until the early 1990s.
 The structure is made of riveted aluminum and has a gray color.
 There is an orange stripe around the windows.
 There are four entrances on each side of each car.
 In the three-car units, the first and third cars are railcars, the middle car has no separate drive.

-The underground trains used on the Ankaray line were built by the Italian wagon manufacturer AnsaldoBreda in Naples in cooperation with Siemens.
+The underground trains used on the Ankaray line were built by the Italian wagon manufacturer AnsaldoBreda in Naples, Italy in cooperation with Siemens.
 Only one of the three-car units has an engine (railcar), the other two cars are not driven (sidecar).
 The cars are white with orange applications around the windows.

-The trains for the current lines and the new ones are built by CRRC in China.
+The trains for the current lines and the new ones are built by CSR-MNG (CRRC Zhuzhou) in China.
 The new cars have many common features with old ones.
 Both cars have 4 entrances, and only the first and the third cars are railcars and the middle car is a sidecar in the three-car unit.
 Besides the old stock, the new stock has a separate space for the control panel, located at the front of the first and the third railcar.